Glen Waverley: Sport

-The suburb has two Australian rules football clubs, Glen Waverley Hawks Football Club, and the Glen Waverley Rovers Junior Football Club both competing in the Eastern Football League.
+The suburb has two Australian rules football clubs, Mazenod Old Collegians Football Club, competing in the Victorian Amateur Football Association, and the Glen Waverley Rovers Junior Football Club, competing in the Eastern Football League.

 Soccer clubs include Glen Waverley Soccer Club (founded in 1980), and Waverley Victory Football Club (founded in 2001), they are both members of Football Federation Victoria.

-Tennis clubs include Glen Waverley Tennis Club, Glenvale Tennis Club, Glenburn Tennis Club, Legend Park Tennis Club, Notting Hill Pinewood Tennis Club and Whites Lane Tennis Club.
+Tennis clubs include Glen Waverley Tennis Club, Glenvale Tennis Club, Glenburn Tennis Club, Legend Park Tennis Club, St Christopher's Tennis Club, Notting Hill Pinewood Tennis Club and Whites Lane Tennis Club.

 Cricket is represented by the Glen Waverley Cougars Cricket Club and the Glen Waverley Cricket Club, who both compete in the Southern District and Churches Cricket League (SDCCL).
 In season 2009/2010, the Glen Waverley Cricket Club's 50th year, they won the SDCCL Menzies Shield, defeating Mount Waverley Uniting Cricket Club.
 The Glen Waverley Hawks Cricket Club compete in Wilson Shield of the Box Hill Reporter District Cricket Association.
 The Richmond cricket club trading as the Monash tigers are the main cricket club in the area playing Victorian Premier cricket. have been at central reserve since 2011 and were at punt road oval since 1854.

 Golfers play at the course of the Glen Waverley Golf Club at Waverley Road in the neighbouring suburb of Wheelers Hill.

 Glen Waverley has a major recreational and aquatic centre located on Waverley Rd, the Monash Aquatic and Recreation Centre (MARC).
 It has a range of different swimming pools to cater for everyone's needs with two kid pools, a 40-metre wave pool, a Learn-to-swim pool, an indoor 25-metre pool, an outdoor 50-metre pool and a hydrotherapy pool.

 M1 Swimming Club (formerly Waverley Amateur Swimming Club before 2002) has existed at the Monash Aquatic and Recreation Centre (formerly Waverley Swimming Pool) since 1962.
 There is a large squad swimming program at the MARC which has been operated by Tateswim since 2001.
 Tateswim runs squads for competitive and non-competitive swimmers, with competitive swimmers racing under the M1 Swimming Club banner.
 M1 also has members training in squad programs at the Harold Holt Swim Centre (City of Stonnington) and the Glen Eira Sports and Aquatic Centre (City of Glen Eira).

 Transport

 Rail

-The suburb gives its name to the Glen Waverley railway line, which terminates at Glen Waverley station.
+The suburb gives its namesake to the Glen Waverley line, which terminates at Glen Waverley railway station just off the middle of Kingsway.
 Services depart platform 1 and 2, with a frequency of 7–8 minutes in peak hour, and every 15 minutes in off-peak periods.
-Glen Waverley is classed as a Premium Station, is in Metro Zone 2.
+Glen Waverley station is classed as a Premium Station and is located in Metro Zone 2.

-Syndal railway station is located one station to the west of Glen Waverley railway station and also on the Glen Waverley railway line.
+Syndal railway station, also on the Glen Waverley railway line, is located 1 km to the west of Glen Waverley station, just 80 m east of Blackburn Road, the suburb's boundary with the neighboring Mount Waverley.